-While it may be tempting to just ride these symptoms out, and it’s easy to talk yourself out of seeking professional help, it’s better for your long-term health to get treatment early.
+While it may be tempting to just ride symptoms of depression out, it’s better for your long-term health to get professional treatment early.
 Living with depression decreases your quality of life and is even associated with higher risk of other health conditions.

 The good news is that depression is usually easily treated, and treatment is more successful if it’s started early.
 There are many different types of treatment options, including the following:

-- Medications: There are many different types of antidepressants that have been used and proven safe for decades.
+There are many different types of antidepressants that have been used and proven safe for decades.
 One doesn’t have to be on these medications for a long time – the duration of treatment can be quite short, depending on how you respond.
-You can even get a prescription from an online psychiatrist.
+You can even get a prescription from an online doctor.

 Read More About Depression Symptoms and Treatment